paolosalvatori/ServiceBusExplorer/README.md

 <a href="https://github.com/paolosalvatori/ServiceBusExplorer/releases" >![here](./media/download.png).</a>

-# Updates
-Follow me on [Twitter](https://twitter.com/babosbird) if you want to receive a post whenever a new version of the tool is available.

 # Videos
 For more information on how to use the Service Bus Explorer, see the following videos on Channel9: